 “The Bega Cup is another race we are looking at, but this is all new to me.”

-For now, Tumut’s TAB meeting awaits, and Boucher took us through what this week will look like for Gwennybegg.
+For now, Tumut’s TAB meeting awaits, and Boucher was happy to take readers through what this week will look like for Gwennybegg.

 “Since Thursday, I’ve worked her once and when I say once, I trotted her for 2km off the motorbike,” Boucher said on Monday.